 Paige Carmichael

 Dr. K. Paige Carmichael is a professor of veterinary pathology in the College of Veterinary Medicine, having previously served as the college’s dean for academic affairs.
-Dr. Carmichael received her Doctor of Veterinary Medicine from Tuskegee University, completed a combined pathology residency/PhD at UGA, and then became board certified in veterinary anatomic pathology.
+Dr. Carmichael received her Doctor of Veterinary Medicine from Tuskegee University, completed a combined pathology residency/PhD at UGA, and became board certified in veterinary anatomic pathology.
 Dr. Carmichael’s area of research is animal models of human disease, and she has studied and published on many diseases common to people and animals.
 She is passionate about diversifying the veterinary profession and mentoring students and early career faculty.
 Her many honors and achievements include the Josiah Meigs Distinguished Teaching Professorship, the President’s Fulfilling the Dream Award, and numerous teaching awards.
+In her talk, Dr. Carmichael explores how the intersection of human, animal, and environmental health can create a more sustainable future

 Lisa Renzi-Hammond

-Dr. Lisa Renzi Hammond is an associate professor in the Institute of Gerontology in the College of Public Health.
+Dr. Lisa Renzi-Hammond is an associate professor in the Institute of Gerontology in the College of Public Health.
 She is also faculty in the Interdisciplinary Neuroscience Graduate Program and adjunct faculty in the Department of Psychology.
 Her expertise is in lifespan sensory and neurological health, and she studies the ways in which making positive lifestyle changes can improve visual function, cognitive function and the risk for neurodegenerative disease.
-Along with her colleagues in gerontology, Dr. Renzi Hammond is currently working to improve diagnosis rates for age-related neurodegenerative diseases in the state and local communities.
+Along with her colleagues in gerontology, she is currently working to improve diagnosis rates for age-related neurodegenerative diseases in the state and local communities.
+In her talk, Dr. Renzi-Hammond shares what a small yellow dot can tell us about how we live—and how we die.

 Cristen Conger & Caroline Ervin